The unsteady overtopping of barriers by gravity currents and dam-break flows: Summary and conclusions

 In addition to the analytical results we presented numerical simulations in \cref{sec:overtop_simulation}.
 These demonstrated that, for a `lock-release' flow with a specified frontal Froude number, the volume of fluid that traverses the barrier depends on the dimensionless distance from the back-wall to the barrier, $L$, and the dimensionless barrier height, $B$.
-It was shown that, for Boussinesq currents where the reflected characteristic off the back-wall quickly catches up with the front, the escaped volume is approximately a function of only $V_c \equiv BL$ for $L \geq 5$, thus for these distances the current may already be considered to be in approximately similarity form for the purposes of the collision (\cref{sec:overtop_collision_far}).
-Conversely, for a highly non-Boussinesq current, the escaped volume is approximately a function of only $B$ for $L \geq 5$, $B \leq 1/2$, showing that the effects of the back-wall do not significantly affect the overtopping dynamics in this regime.
+It was shown that, for Boussinesq currents where the reflected characteristic off the back-wall quickly catches up with the front, the escaped volume is approximately a function of only $V_c \equiv BL$ for $L \geq 5$, thus for these distances the current may already be considered to approximately be in similarity form for the purposes of the collision (\cref{sec:overtop_collision_far}).
+Conversely, for a dam-break current, the escaped volume is approximately a function of only $B$ for $L \geq 5$, $B \leq 1/2$, showing that the effects of the back-wall do not significantly affect the overtopping dynamics in this regime.

-An important application of our results is in the designing of barriers to trap fluids in the case of spillage or rupture of a container.
+An important application of our results is in the design of barriers to trap fluids in the case of spillage or rupture of a container.
 We find that, for a Boussinesq current, a barrier that confines precisely the volume of fluid may permit $30\%$ of the fluid to escape.
-Instead a barrier that confines a substantial volume, perhaps 2 to 3 times the volume of fluid, is required to contain the current.
+Instead, a barrier that could confine a substantial volume of quiescent fluid, perhaps 2 to 3 times the volume of released fluid, is required to contain the current.
 Even with such a barrier, a small portion of the fluid will still overtop, meaning that additional defences are required downstream to totally stop the current.
-For a non-Boussinesq current, a barrier that confines precisely the volume of the fluid may have $60\%$ or more of the fluid overtop, and to trap the majority of the current a barrier of similar height to the initial release is required.
-In this case, however, we expect the effect of drag to have a non-negligible effect over the distances considered; further investigation is required to quantify its effect.
+However, in real flows mixing may be important, and in situations where the upper ambient fluid is also shallow a principle difference is expected to be the influence of the inertial and energetic processes in the upper layer.
+Further research is required to quantify these effects.
+For a dam-break current, a barrier that confines precisely the volume of the released fluid may have $60\%$ or more of the fluid overtop, and to contain the current a barrier of similar height to the initial release is required.
+In this case, we expect the effect of drag to have a non-negligible effect over the distances considered, and again further investigation is required to quantify its effect.